soheil-h/soheil-h.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm an AIML Resident at [Apple](https://www.apple.com/) and a Virginia Tech Ph.D. graduate specializing in AI robotics.
-My research interests include robot learning, human-robot collaboration, and artificial intelligence.
+I'm currently an AIML Resident at [Apple](https://www.apple.com/).
+I did my Ph.D. at Virginia Tech, specializing in robot learning, human-robot collaboration, and artificial intelligence.
 I spent Spring 2023 as a research intern at [Honda Research Institute](https://usa.honda-ri.com/) working on modeling human cognitive states in hybrid mobility environments.

 Previously, I did my masters in mechanical engineering at Bucknell University and worked on a research project, funded by [Toyota Research Institute](https://www.tri.global/), that was focused on modeling and control of a flexible soft actuator for creating soft robotic arms.